esper-io/dev-docs/docs/home/espercli.md

 ```

 ### **Group**
-Group used to manage a group like list, show, create and update.
-Also can list devices in a group, add devices to group, remove devices and set group as active for further commands.
+Group is used to manage a group like list, show, create, and update.
+Also, this command can list devices in a group, add devices to a group, remove devices, and set group as active for further commands.
 ```sh
 $ espercli group [SUB-COMMANDS]
 ```
 #### Sub commands
 #### 1. list
-List sub command used to list all groups and can filter results by using different options listed below.
-Pagination used to limit the number of results, default is 20 results per page.
+List sub command is used to list all groups and can filter results by using different options listed below.
+Pagination is used to limit the number of results; default is 20 results per page.
 ```sh
 $ espercli group list [OPTIONS]
 ```